 A registered EPA can only be revoked by the Court of Protection.
-The Court of Protection revocation fee is £371.
+There is a fee of £421 to apply to the Court for revocation.
 A fee exemption or reduction may be available.

 If you have registered an EPA, you cannot register an LPA of either type unless the EPA is revoked.
 If you want to register an LPA and you have already made an EPA, seek advice from the OPG about what to do.